J1marotta/ROR-Koalified/README.md

 - [x] Create your application using Ruby on Rails.
 - [x]  Demonstrate knowledge of Rails conventions.
 - [x]  Use postgresql database in development.
-- [x] Use an API (eg. Omniauth, Geocoding, Maps, other..).
+- [ ] Use an API (eg. Omniauth, Geocoding, Maps, other..).
-- [ ] Use appropriate gems.
+- [x] Use appropriate gems.
-- [ ] Use environmental variables to protect API keys etc. (dotenv)
+- [X] Use environmental variables to protect API keys etc. (dotenv used)
 - [ ] Implement a payment system for your product. (e.g. Stripe)
 - [ ] Your app must send transactional emails (eg. using Mailgun).
 - [ ] Your app should have an internal user messaging system.
 - [ ] Your app will have some type of searching, sorting and/or filtering capability.
 - [ ] Your app will have some type of file uploading capability (eg. images).
-- [ ] Your app will have authentication (eg. Devise, must have full functionality in place).
+- [x] Your app will have authentication (eg. Devise, must have full functionality in place).
-- [ ] Your app will have authorisation (users have restrictions on what they can see and edit).
+- [x] Your app will have authorisation (users have restrictions on what they can see and edit).
-- [ ] Your app will have an admin dashboard for the admin user to administrate the site. (not required)
-- [ ] Document your application with a README that explains how to setup, configure and use your application.
+- [] Document your application with a README that explains how to setup, configure and use your application.